We Are Often Frugal, But Rarely Cheap

 In addition to buying the occasional $22 bottle of beer, we are avoid being cheap in a number of ways.
 A couple of the antonyms to cheap are generous and charitable, and we try to embrace those traits.

 We are charitable.
 This site has a charitable mission, and I donate half of my profits.
-We’ve given tens of thousands from our donor advised funds, which now have balances of over $200,000.
-I plan to increase that to $250,000 before the year is over.
+We’ve given tens of thousands from our donor advised funds, which now have balances of over $250,000 while being the source of grants throughout the year.

 We are generous at times.
 I feel like we host as many or more gatherings and parties as we attend.
 That may just speak to our popularity or lack thereof as infrequent invitees, but the presence of 5 or 6 homebrewed ales and ciders on draft in our basement may have something to do with our frequent hosting.